 Blooket provides feedback reports at the end of each quiz so that teachers can keep an eye on how students performed.
 Teachers can choose to randomize question order and can also allow students multiple tries, making this a great option for more informal checks on understanding.

-While perhaps less festive than the other options, Google Forms is an effective, free way to assign meaningful quizzes in an online classroom.
+While perhaps lacking the frills of the other options, Google Forms is an effective, free way to assign meaningful quizzes in an online classroom.
 Using the template available in the GSuite, teachers can create test questions on any topic, with the option to add images and reading passages as needed.